-A key component of supporting employees through the cost of living crisis is the rising cost of food.
+Additionally, a key component of supporting employees through the cost of living crisis is the rising cost of food.
 With food prices rising an average of 11.2% over the past year, the pressure is on to make savings on our food shop that count.

 Bonuses, Pay rises & Work Perks

-The most obvious ways of supporting employees through the cost of living crisis is a pay rise or a bonus.
+Undeniably, the most obvious ways of supporting employees through the cost of living crisis is a pay rise or a bonus.
 Some big companies are taking note: Virgin Media O2 are giving payments totalling £1,400 to employees earning £35,000 and under.

 Meanwhile, John Lewis recently revealed that full-time staff will get a one-off cost of living payment of £500.